Skip to main content

 What I Learned: 10 Microsoft Accessibility Tips

-The web is rich with guidelines, tools, and tips, but it is inundating without a roadmap and I could not find one.
-For example, there are dozens of features to resolve several types of issues related to disabilities in MSFT Office.
-I was truly overwhelmed.
-Fortunately, I worked with a knowledgeable and very patient client team that pointed me in the right direction.
+Embarking on my first client accessibility project was a daunting challenge.
+The web is filled with guidelines, tools, and tips, but without a clear roadmap, it was overwhelming.
+For instance, Microsoft Office offers numerous features to address different types of disability-related issues.
+I felt truly lost.
+Thankfully, I worked with a knowledgeable and patient client team that guided me in the right direction.

 I found that starting at the task level worked best for me.
 Here are what I consider to be ten tips for those who do not know how to start when developing for accessibility in learning, documents, worksheets, and even email.